-Children’s Hospitals and Clinics of Minnesota (Children’s) is committed to protecting the privacy of visitors to our Web site.
+Children’s Minnesota (Children’s) is committed to protecting the privacy of visitors to our Web site.
 Children’s will not disclose any information about you to third parties.
 All third party vendors used by Children’s to assist it in the development, hosting, or maintenance of this Web site must agree not to disclose any information.
 Children’s, in its own judgment, may release information to third parties in special cases, such as compliance with valid legal requirements.

 Protection of Information